Latest Stable Release Packages for:

 Package Archive - Older Versions of IMOD

-If you have a 64-bit version of Ubuntu, or recent Fedora Core, 32-bit versions of IMOD will not work and you must use a 64-bit version.
+If you have a 64-bit version of a recent operating system, 32-bit versions of IMOD will not work and you must use a 64-bit version.

 To use a GPU for computing, see IMOD Guide for more details about which packages work with which NVIDIA driver versions and operating system versions.

-Red Hat Enterprise Linux 6 64-bit: Download IMOD 4.5.7 for 64-bit systems (built under RHEL6, should work for Fedora Core 12 onward, and other current Linux versions).
-This package is built with CUDA 4.1.
+Red Hat Enterprise Linux 6 64-bit - CUDA 6: Download IMOD 4.9.11 for 64-bit systems (built under RHEL6, should work for Fedora Core 12 onward, and other current Linux versions including Ubuntu).
+This package is built with CUDA 6.0 and requires drivers with version 331 or higher.

 Latest Stable Release Packages - Mac